- Academics

 Applicants are considered for an on-campus interview based on the strength of their CASPA application in meeting or exceeding the Pfeiffer University MS-PAS program requirements as compared against the applicant pool.

-- Program faculty will lead interview teams that include faculty, admissions committee members, health care providers and Pfeiffer University Center for Health Sciences faculty.
+- Program faculty will lead interview teams that can include but not limited to program faculty, admissions committee members, health care providers and Pfeiffer University Center for Health Sciences faculty.

 - Notification of an interview will be sent to the applicant’s email submitted on the CASPA system.